 The Office of the Provost and the Student Success Center encourage all faculty to review their undergraduate course syllabus and incorporate the following statements:

-If you speak with a faculty member about an incident of misconduct, that faculty member must notify SLU's Title IX coordinator, Anna R. Kratky (DuBourg Hall, room 36; email@example.com; 314-977-3886) and share the basic fact of your experience with her.
+Saint Louis University and its faculty are committed to supporting our students and seeking an environment that is free of bias, discrimination and harassment.
+If you have encountered any form of sexual misconduct (e.g. sexual assault, sexual harassment, stalking, domestic or dating violence), we encourage you to report this to the University.
+If you speak with a faculty member about an incident of misconduct, that faculty member must notify SLU's Title IX coordinator, Anna R. Kratky (DuBourg Hall, room 36; email@example.com; 314-977-3886) and share the basic facts of your experience with her.
 The Title IX coordinator will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.

-Please contact Disability Services, located within the Student Success Center, at firstname.lastname@example.org or 314-977-3484 to schedule an appointment.
+Disability_services@slu.edu or 314-977-3484 to schedule an appointment.
 Confidentiality will be observed in all

 accommodations will be shared with course instructors via email from Disability Services